PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 guard, which now retains complete shape evidence without changing matching, rewiring, pruning, layout sync, or the following high-rank BMM owner.

+The remaining five primary final SiNet guards now retain complete reconciliation evidence, extending the expanded gate to `1090 passed in 29.25s`.
+All transactional owners, exact counters, positive-only prune/layout sync, and the late-residual-to-Concat/Resize order are unchanged.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.